Ozone Cracking in Tires: 6 Signs to Replace Them

 Quick Answer

-Hairline tire cracks often start when ozone attacks rubber and weakens the compound.
-Shallow surface cracks call for close checks, but deep cracks, bulges, exposed cords, or missing chunks mean you should stop driving on the tire and get it inspected or replaced.
+Hairline tire cracks often start when ozone attacks vulnerable rubber and weakens the compound.
+Shallow surface cracks need close checks, but deep cracks, bulges, exposed cords, missing chunks, air loss, or new vibration mean you should stop driving on the tire and get it inspected or replaced.

 Key Takeaways

-• Check sidewalls, tread edges, and groove bases for fine cracks at least once a month.
+- Check sidewalls, shoulders, tread edges, and groove bases for fine cracks at least once a month.

-• Store tires away from sunlight, heat, electric motors, and ozone-producing equipment.
+- Store tires away from sunlight, heat, electric motors, chargers, compressors, and ozone-producing equipment.

-• Replace any tire with exposed cords, missing chunks, or signs of structural damage.
+- Replace any tire with exposed cords, missing chunks, bulges, persistent air loss, or signs of structural damage.

 Quick Answer: Is This Tire Safe?
 What to Check First

 Start with a careful visual inspection under good light.
-Check the sidewalls, shoulders, tread grooves, and tread edges for crack depth, crack pattern, bulges, exposed cords, and missing rubber.
+Check the sidewalls, shoulders, tread grooves, tread edges, valve area, and bead area for crack depth, crack pattern, bulges, exposed cords, and missing rubber.

 Hairline surface checking can stay shallow for a while, but you still need to track it.
 Deep cracks in the tread, sidewall, or shoulder can weaken tire integrity and raise the risk of air loss or failure.

-Warning: Do not drive on a tire with exposed cords, deep sidewall splits, bulges, or missing chunks of rubber.
+Warning: Do not drive on a tire with exposed cords, deep sidewall splits, bulges, repeated pressure loss, or missing chunks of rubber.

 If the damage looks more than superficial, stop using the tire until a trained technician checks it.
 That step gives you a clear answer before a weak tire puts you at risk.